-VRFBs are a means of energy storage particularly suitable for the longer-duration storage of energy from intermittent renewable sources.
+Vanadium Redox Flow Batteries ("VRFBs") are a means of energy storage particularly suitable for the long-duration storage of energy from intermittent renewable sources.
 VRFBs have certain advantages over lithium-ion technology, including being scalable, not degrading over time and not catching fire, which make them more suitable for bulk, longer duration, energy storage.